Deploy SD-WAN WANOP VPX on Microsoft Azure

 Citrix SD-WAN WANOP in Azure cloud topology

-The topology diagram shows a Citrix SD-WAN 4000/5000 deployed in the data center or branch premises.
-You could also deploy Citrix SD-WAN WANOP and NetScaler SD-WAN appliance in two-box mode or it could both be VPX.
-On the Azure cloud VNET, the Citrix SD-WAN WANOP VPX is deployed in one-arm (PBR) mode with the NetScaler SD-WAN VPX.
+The topology diagram shows an SD-WAN 4000 or 5000 appliance deployed in the data center or branch premises.
+You could also deploy SD-WAN WANOP and SD-WAN SE appliances in two-box mode or it could both be VPX.
+On the Azure cloud VNET, the SD-WAN WANOP VPX is deployed in one-arm (PBR) mode with the SD-WAN VPX.

 To deploy SD-WAN WANOP on Microsoft Azure: